|

 Close this menu ×

-AdmissionsAssessment Attendance Behaviour for Learning Before & After School Equality & Inclusion New Starters 2023 Newsletters/ Dates for your diary Whole School Letters Online Safety Pastoral Support PE & Sports Pemium Pupil Premium Safeguarding Children School Day School Lunches Special Education Needs & Disabilities (SEND) Staff 2023 - 2024 Surveys Term & Holiday Dates Uniform |
+AdmissionsAssessment Attendance Behaviour for Learning Before & After School Equality & Inclusion New Starters Newsletters Whole School Letters Online Safety Pastoral Support PE & Sports Pemium Pupil Premium and Recovery Premium Safeguarding Children School Day School Lunches Special Education Needs & Disabilities (SEND) Staff 2025 - 2026 Surveys Uniform |

-Mrs Hague is the Pastoral Lead at North Leigh Primary school.
-You can contact her about accessing pastoral support via the school office or email her directly chague@north-leigh.oxon.sch.uk.
+Mrs Mason is the Pastoral Lead at North Leigh Primary school.
+You can contact her about accessing pastoral support via the school office or email her directly assistanthead@north-leigh.oxon.sch.uk.
 The aims of pastoral support at North Leigh CE Primary School:

-Recognising emotions Anxiety Self-esteem Social skills Friendship skills Anger management Loss and bereavement It should be considered that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
+Recognising emotions Anxiety Self-esteem Social skills Friendship skills Anger management Loss and bereavement ![]() It should be considered that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
 For children with complex or long-term needs it is unrealistic to expect ELSA intervention to resolve all their difficulties, however support will be designed to target specific aspects of a child's need.
-Training and development of ELSAs is an ongoing process and wisdom is required to recognise when issues are beyond the level of expertise that could reasonably be expected of an ELSA.
-In these cases, school supports parents with referrals for specialist counselling, play therapy or to CAMHS.
-Mrs Hague has regular meetings with an Educational Psychologist who is able to offer advice on suitability or nature of ELSA involvement in complex cases.
+Training and development of ELSA is an ongoing process and wisdom is required to recognise when issues may need a different support approach.
+Mrs Mason (our ELSA trained member of staff) has regular meetings with an Educational Psychologist who is able to offer advice on suitability or nature of ELSA involvement in complex cases.
 So what do the children think?
-On completion of their ELSA programmes, we ask the children to reflect on their experiences and to kindly leave us some feedback.
-Below are some of the words children have used to describe ELSA sessions. ![]() |
+On completion of their ELSA intervention, we ask the children to reflect on their experiences and to kindly leave us some feedback.
+Here are some of the words used to describe ELSA sessions.
+ELSA at North Leigh 5 Ways to Wellbeing At North Leigh, we encourage children to adopt the 5 ways to wellbeing to help maintain good mental wellbeing.
+You can find more information here. ![]() Back to School BBC Bitesize : Five ways to help your child settle back into the school routine An activity pack to support your child moving from Primary to Secondary school Service Families The lives of Service Children may be more demanding than those of their civilian peers.
+Deployment of a parent, house and school moves that can come with a military career can be de-stabilising for all of the family.
+We recognise that regular moves can make it difficult to settle in school, to make new friends, and to have access to a consistent curriculum.
+We provide tailored pastoral support to any Service Children who seek it.
+Additionally, Mrs Mason runs a once a fortnight drop-in lunchtime club for our children who have / had had a parent working in the Armed Forces.

 North Leigh C of E Primary School